jordles/notes/Python.md

 # Python

+## Writing Python with IDEs
+**IDEs** have more features than code editors.
+IDEs often include a code editor, debugger, and build automation tools.
+Some IDEs also include a compiler or interpreter.
+Examples of popular IDEs include PyCharm, Visual Studio Code, and Eclipse.
+An IDE is a software application that provides comprehensive facilities for software development.

+**IDLE** is an IDE that comes bundled with Python.
+It includes a code editor, debugger, and Python shell.
+Python IDLE is included with Python installations on Windows and MacOS.
+You can download IDLE using your package manager on Linux.
+Python IDLE is an interactive interpreter or file editor that allows you to easily write Python scripts and programs.
+IDLE provides syntax highlighting, code completion, and automatic indentation.

+There are many different places and environments that you can use to write and run code.
+In this video, you will learn more about JupyterLab and Jupyter Notebooks to write, run, and debug Python code.
+JupyterLab and Jupyter Notebooks are part of an open source project called
+Project Jupyter
+ and are free to use.

+__JupyterLab__ is a web-based interface (IDE) that allows you to use Jupyter Notebooks to write, run, and debug Python code.
+JupyterLab is an online environment that allows you to run your code in the cloud.

+__Jupyter Notebook__ can be used and run in the web-based interface through JupyterLab or on your local machine.
+Jupyter Notebook allows you to create documents that contain live code.
+You can write Python programs and scripts using Jupyter Notebooks and see how they execute all in one place.
+It is a great tool for creating and understanding the code you are writing because you can see your input and output all in one spot.

+__Colab Notebooks__ are Jupyter Notebooks that are hosted by Google’s Colaboratory.
+In Colab, you can write and run Python code.
+In this reading, you will learn more about how to use Colab and its features.

+Colab is a web-based platform that allows you to write and run Python code really quickly in Google Drive.
+It is free and  ready to use with zero configuration required.

+Colab provides all of the functionality that Python offers.
+The cells within Colab can include code, text, and images.
+The code cells include executable code and rich text which make it easy to write and run code.
+Colab also makes it easy to include markdown in your notebooks.
+This is a great feature for sharing notebooks because you can add headings, paragraphs, lists, mathematical formulas, and more.
+You can install Python packages using the pip command within the code cell.
+Colab Notebooks can easily be shared with other collaborators, too.
+When you create a Colab Notebook it is stored in your Google Drive.
+You can easily share using the share button in the upper right hand corner of the notebook.

 ## Crash Course in Python w/ Automation
 **Programming code** - Programming code is a set of written computer instructions, guided by rules, using a computer programming language.
 It might help to think of the computer instructions as a detailed, step-by-step recipe for performing tasks.
 The instructions tell computers and machines how to perform an action.
 Programming code may also be referred to as source code or scripts.